jonathansandman/optimise-for-audio-win/README.md

 # What does the script do?

+The scripts provided are designed to automate some of the things that you can do to try and improve the performance of real-time and network audio. """optimise.bat""" script performs the following actions:

 ## Power
 * Adds a custom, high performance power plan
 * Set sleep and hibernation options to 'Never'
-* Disabled hard disk and USB suspend
+* Disable hard disk and USB suspend

 ## Performance
 * Set processing scheduling to 'Background Services'